shabeer-syed/ACEs/index.md

 The code list for ACEs are provided below.
 Each ACE indicator represents a variable of combined codes or measures describing characteristics and health care presentations of mothers and children.
 Indicators are further grouped into six or seven overall ACE domains (depending on sample size, social service involvements can be combined with CM to create 6 domains).

-For GP records, we define indicators by combining information recorded in Read codes, prescriptions, referral fields and validated self-report measures (continous variables needing re-coding) routinely administered by GPs or nurses (e.g. alcohol use).
+For GP records, we define indicators by combining information recorded in Read codes, prescriptions, referral fields and validated self-report measures (continuous variables needing re-coding) routinely administered by GPs or nurses (e.g. alcohol use).

 For hospital and death registration records, we define indicators by combining codes from the International Classification of Diseases 9th/10th edition (ICD-9/10), the Classification of Interventions and Procedures (OPCS-4) and HES-APC discharge/admission fields.